-Self-Employed Contributions Act tax (also called SECA tax) is not applicable to any qualified retirement benefit payments received from plans sponsored by CPF.
+Distributions from a CPF sponsored plan received by clergy on account of retirement may be exempt from Self-Employed Contributions Act tax (also called SECA tax).
+What counts as "retirement" depends on a cleric's individual circumstances.
+Please consult your tax advisor to discuss your specific situation.
 However, if you have other earnings from self-employment after retirement (from The Episcopal Church or other sources), you may be required to pay SECA tax on those earnings and also on the fair rental value of housing provided by a church or other employer.